Kum & Go: History

 In 1988, Krause Gentle moved the company's corporate headquarters to West Des Moines.
 Kum & Go went through a period of rapid expansion in the late 1990s and early 2000s.
 In addition to building new stores, Krause Gentle acquired unwanted stores from chains such as 7-Eleven, QuikTrip, and Git 'n' Go and converted them to Kum & Go stores.

 In 2007 and 2008, Kum & Go sold more than 40 of its smaller stores in order to focus on building larger stores ranging in size from 3,600 to 5000 sqft.
 In 2010, the company announced a major expansion of 100 stores throughout the Midwest and included Kansas for the first time.

-It was announced in June 2011 that Kum & Go had reached agreement to sell twenty-two stores, again mostly in smaller rural communities, to rival Casey's General Stores.
+It was announced in June 2011 that Kum & Go had reached an agreement to sell twenty-two stores, again mostly in smaller rural communities, to rival Casey's General Stores.
 According to Kum & Go CEO Kyle J. Krause, the sale allowed for reinvestment in other stores and helped drive long-term growth.

 On June 1, 2018, Kum & Go named fourth-generation family member Tanner Krause as president, with his father, CEO and President Kyle Krause, becoming chairman and CEO.

 In 2018, Kum & Go moved its headquarters to the Renzo Piano-designed Krause Gateway Center in downtown Des Moines.
 In the following year, the company was ranked 178th on Forbes magazine's list of the largest private companies in the United States, ranking second to Hy-Vee among companies based in Iowa.

 In addition to Kum & Go, Krause Group owns and operates the Des Moines Menace soccer team as well as Italian Serie A side Parma, Solar Transport, Teamwork Ranch, Dalla Terra Ranch, and Italian wineries Vietti and Enrico Serafino.

 In 2022, Kum & Go announced the company would be opening 20 to 25 stores in the Boise metropolitan area in the coming years.

 In 2023, FJ Management, the parent company of Maverik, announced the acquisition of Kum & Go and Solar Transport from Krause Group.
 The stores in Colorado, Wyoming, Utah, and Idaho will be branded Maverik by 2024.
 On January 9, 2024, FJ announced that all Kum & Go stores will be renamed Maverik by 2025.
-In addition, some stores were sold to convenience store chain Mega Saver instead of rebranding as Maverik.
+In addition, some stores were sold to convenience store chains Casey's and Mega Saver instead of rebranding as Maverik.